-Children Tariro Orphan and Vulnerable Children Program – The Programme is funded by USAID through Family AIDS Caring Trust (FACT).
-The overall goal of the Children Tariro Program is to mitigate the impact of TB, HIV and AIDS on Zimbabwe’s Children by enhancing the sustainability of care and support services for Orphaned and Vulnerable Children.
-Through the project we have managed to reach out to the most vulnerable children who have been affected and affected by TB and HIV
+The overall goal of the Children Tariro Program is to mitigate the impact of HIV and AIDS on Zimbabwe’s Children by enhancing the sustainability of care and support services for Orphaned and Vulnerable Children.

-Friendship Bench Project – The project is a mental health programme funded by Grand Challenges Canada (GCC) and PEPFAR: A cluster randomized control trial of a brief psychological intervention in a high HIV prevalent population.
-Through the project, more than 3,000 suicides have been averted in Harare, Gweru and Chitungwiza.
-The results have been included in the National Mental Health Strategy by the Ministry of Health.
+The Friendship Bench Counselling project is funded by Grand Challenges Canada (GCC): A cluster randomized control trial of a brief psychological intervention in a high HIV prevalent population.

 The Friendship Bench programme started October 2012 and is a 3 year project with local initiative that seeks to address depression through a structured counselling programme, which has been running in three City health clinics for over 6 years.
 Over 5000 people, mainly people living with HIV have benefited from the programme in the three-city health clinics situated in Mbare.
 Available data on the Friendship bench shows improvement in adherence to HAART, TB treatment, and a general improvement in conditions seen at primary health care level when co-morbid common mental disorders are identified and treated using structured psychological intervention based on cognitive behavioural therapy.
 Due to the high demand for this structured counselling programme a need to test this intervention through a randomized controlled trial has emerged

 The HPV survey was funded by PATH